-From 1971 to 1986, information is sourced from record cards of postmaster appointments located in the USPS Historian’s office.
+Information from 1971 to 1986 was sourced primarily from record cards of postmaster appointments located in the USPS Historian’s office.

 Prior to 1971, the primary sources of information are National Archives Microfilm Publication M1131, Record of Appointment of Postmasters, October 1789 - 1832, and M841, Record of Appointment of Postmasters, 1832 - September 30, 1971.
 The Postal Bulletin, the Official Register of the United States, and the Journals of the Postmaster General, along with various lists, tables, and directories of Post Offices, are sometimes used in conjunction with the Record of Appointment of Postmasters.

 Further sources of information are discussed in Publication 119 , Sources of Historical Information on Post Offices, Postal Employees, Mail Routes and Mail Contractors.

 See Publication 119 , Sources of Historical Information on Post Offices, Postal Employees, Mail Routes and Mail Contractors, for a discussion of sources of historical information on postmasters and Post Offices.